 Glass artist, photographer, and camera-builder, Lou Krueger is an emeritus professor and former Director of the School of Art at Bowling Green State University, where he taught art and photography for two decades.
 Prior, he spent seventeen years at Syracuse University where he also served as the Head of Photography, Chair of Art Media Studies, and Assistant Dean of Visual and Performing Arts.
 Lou received both his undergraduate and graduate degrees from Northern Illinois University, with a BFA in Metals, and his MFA in Photography.

-For the past three years his creative practice has focused on developing unique hybrids of photographic imagery on kiln cast glass, and the making of optical devices that embrace both glass and photography.
+For the past six years his creative practice has focused on developing unique hybrids of photographic imagery on kiln cast glass, and the making of optical devices that embrace both glass and photography.
+As a maker of glass images and objects it is his goal to pioneer new directions within the world of contemporary fine art glass.

-He has offered camera-building workshops or classes at Alfred University, Penland School of Crafts, Indiana University, Western Michigan University, Kalamazoo Institute of the Arts, BGSU, Syracuse University and the University of Michigan and will be at the Sawtooth Center for the Arts, NC this fall (2019).
+Lou has offered camera-building workshops or classes at Alfred University, Penland School of Crafts, Indiana University, Western Michigan University, Kalamazoo Institute of the Arts, BGSU, Syracuse University, University of Michigan and at the Sawtooth Center for the Arts, NC.